treolabs/treopim/docs/en/user-guide/product-families.md

 In the "Attributes" pop-up that appears, choose the desired attribute (or attributes) from the list and press the `Select` button to link the item(s) to the product family record.
 The linked attributes have the `Global` scope by default.

 TreoPIM supports linking to product families not only separate attributes, but also [attribute groups](./attribute-groups.md).
-For this, use the `Select Attribute Group` option from the actions menu, and in the "Attribute Groups" pop-up that appears, select the desired groups from the list of available attribute groups.
+For this, use the `Select Attribute Group` option from the actions menu, and in the "Attribute Groups" pop-up that appears, select the desired group(s) from the list of available attribute groups.

 Please, note that attributes linked to product families are arranged by attribute groups correspondingly.
 Their placement depends on the configuration and the sort order value of the attribute group to which they belong.
-The attribute records that don't belong to any product family, are placed at the bottom of the `PRODUCT FAMILY ATTRIBUTES` panel in `No Group`.
+The attribute records that do not belong to any product family, are placed at the bottom of the `PRODUCT FAMILY ATTRIBUTES` panel in `No Group`.

 Attributes linked to the given product family record can be viewed, edited, unlinked or removed via the corresponding options from the single record actions menu on the `PRODUCT FAMILY ATTRIBUTES` panel: